FMMT666/yagv-ng/README.md

     sudo pip install pyglet

   in a terminal window.
-  If "pip" is not installed, it can be installed by typing
+  If "pip" is not installed, it can be obtained by typing

     sudo easy_install pip